framework-CPTEC/Sazonal/docs/source/grads.rst

 Use :ref:`refname` to reference the target.

+Clicking on this internal hyperlink will take us to the target_ below.

+:ref:`reference-name`, this is
+:ref:`the same (cool) section <reference-name>`, and again the reference with support of the extension **autosectionlabel** -- :ref:`concepts/referencing:A cool section` or :doc:`./referencing`.

 Utilizar o Climate Data Operators (https://code.mpimet.mpg.de/projects/cdo) para a geracao de um arquivo ctl para o GrADS.